 A map of the Civil Parishes of County Sligo is available at the Irish Times web site.

-A map of the Catholic Parishes of County Sligo is available at Irish Times site and Sligo online Library site (see below).
-The areas Land Divisions are:
+A map of the Catholic Parishes of County Sligo is available at the Sligo Library in the online Maps Library site (see below, but it did have issues running at times).

 |Civil Parish – Church of Ireland||Barony||Poor Law Union||Catholic Parish||Catholic Diocese|